Meet Local Musician Fran Pitre

 Are there any specific memories or highlights of your career that you would like to tell us about?!

 Although every performance with my incredible band is an experience that I enjoy and appreciate, especially when my incredibly supportive and all-around amazing husband Bruce and our awesome six kids are present, I have to say that a couple of memories do stand out.
-The first time that I performed on stage at The Cutting Room in NYC, and on The Iridium stage on Broadway, well, those were absolute dreams-come-true!
-A more recent memory is from an event where I was asked to sing “God Bless America” at the opening of a large fundraiser held at the World Golf Village, and as I began to sing before an audience of over 500 people, the room filled with the attendees voices as they began to sing along with me.
+The first time that I performed on stage at The Cutting Room in NYC, and on The Iridium stage on Broadway, well, those were absolute dreams come true!
+More recent memory is from an event where I was asked to sing “God Bless America” at the opening of a large fundraiser held at the World Golf Village, and as I began to sing before an audience of over 500 people, the room filled with the attendees voices as they began to sing along with me.
 It was an incredibly moving experience that I’ll never forget.

 What area bands or musicians are at the top of your list to go out to hear?